eleonora-minaeva/eleonora-minaeva.github.io/index.md

 ## Journal Publications
 1. Serebrennikov D., Minaeva E. & Ross S. (2026).
 Surveillance as Governance: Policing Effectiveness and Political Control in the Moscow AI Experiment.
 Forthcoming in *Russian Politics*.
 2. Kostelka, F., ...
 Minaeva, E. ...
 (2026).
 Mass Attitudes towards Russia’s Aggression against Ukraine: Tentative Support for Top-Down Opinion Formation.
 Forthcoming in *European Journal of Political Research*.
+3. Semenov, A. & Minaeva, E. (2024).
+Mobilizational Momentum and Electoral Results of "Party in Power". *Politeia*, Vol. 1 (112), 77-97.
+DOI: 10.30570/2078-5089-2024-112-1-77-97.
-3. Minaeva, E., Rumiantseva, A & Zavadskaya, M. (2023).
+4. Minaeva, E., Rumiantseva, A & Zavadskaya, M. (2023).
 From local elections to appointments: How has municipal reform changed vote delivery in Russian municipalities? *Electoral Studies*, Vol. 85, DOI: [10.1016/j.electstud.2023.102657](https://doi.org/10.1016/j.electstud.2023.102657).
-4. Minaeva, E. (2022).
+5. Minaeva, E. (2022).
 Strategies for the Preservation and Cancellation of the Direct Election of Municipal Heads in Russia. *Universe of Russia.
 Sociology.
-Ethnology*, Vol. 31, Issue 2: 97-117. *(In Russian)*.
+Ethnology*, Vol. 31, Issue 2: 97-117.
-5. Minaeva, E. & Panov, P. (2021).
+6. Minaeva, E. & Panov, P. (2021).
 Dense Networks, Ethnic Minorities, and Electoral Mobilization in Contemporary Russia. *Problems of Post-Communism*, DOI: [10.1080/10758216.2021.1974885](https://doi.org/10.1080/10758216.2021.1974885).
-6. Minaeva, E. & Panov, P. (2020).
+7. Minaeva, E. & Panov, P. (2020).
 Localization of Ethnic Groups in the Regions as a Factor of Cross-Regional Variations in Voting for United Russia. *Russian Politics*: 131-153.
-DOI: [10.30965/24518921-00502001](https://www.researchgate.net/publication/342306105_Localization_of_Ethnic_Groups_in_the_Regions_as_a_Factor_in_Cross-Regional_Variations_in_Voting_for_United_Russia). *(In Russian)*.
+DOI: [10.30965/24518921-00502001](https://www.researchgate.net/publication/342306105_Localization_of_Ethnic_Groups_in_the_Regions_as_a_Factor_in_Cross-Regional_Variations_in_Voting_for_United_Russia).
-7. Minaeva, E. & Semenov, A. (2020).
-The Cities of Forking Streets: Trajectories of Urban Conflicts in Russia.  *The Journal of Social Policy Studies*, Vol. 19, Issue 2: 189-204. *(In Russian)*.
+8. Minaeva, E. & Semenov, A. (2020).
+The Cities of Forking Streets: Trajectories of Urban Conflicts in Russia.  *The Journal of Social Policy Studies*, Vol. 19, Issue 2: 189-204.
-8. Minaeva E. & Semenov, A. (2020).
-Policy Transfer in Urban Governance: The Case of Strategic Urban Planning in Russia. *Ars Administrandi*, Vol. 1: 120-136. *(In Russian)*.
+9. Minaeva E. & Semenov, A. (2020).
+Policy Transfer in Urban Governance: The Case of Strategic Urban Planning in Russia. *Ars Administrandi*, Vol. 1: 120-136.
-9. Minaeva E. & Panov, P. (2017).
-Ethnic Regional Autonomies: Variation of the Correlation Between Sub-State Boundaries and Ethnic Groups’ Settlements. *Political Science*, Vol. 4: 178-205. *(In Russian)*.
+10. Minaeva E. & Panov, P. (2017).
+Ethnic Regional Autonomies: Variation of the Correlation Between Sub-State Boundaries and Ethnic Groups’ Settlements. *Political Science*, Vol. 4: 178-205.
-10. Minaeva E. (2016) Urban Settlement Versus Municipal District» in the Context of Vertical Power Structure: Polycentricity in Local Politicy. *Bulletin of Perm University.
-Political Science*, Vol. 1: 83-96. *(In Russian)*.
+11. Minaeva E. (2016) Urban Settlement Versus Municipal District» in the Context of Vertical Power Structure: Polycentricity in Local Politicy. *Bulletin of Perm University.
+Political Science*, Vol. 1: 83-96.

 ## Book Chapters
 1. Minaeva, E. (2023).
 Policy Activism in Urban Governance: The Case of Master Plan Development in Perm.
 In Jeremy Morris, Andrei Semenov, and Regina Smyth (Eds.), [*Varieties of Russian Activism: State-Society Contestation in Everyday Life*](https://iupress.org/9780253065469/varieties-of-russian-activism/).
 Bloomington: Indiana University Press.
+2. Bederson, V. D., ...
+Minaeva, E. Yu., ...
+(2021). [*Cities of Diverging Streets: Trajectories of Urban Conflicts in Russia*](http://politeia.ru/files/articles/rus/Politeia-2024-1(112)-Pages-001-204-77-97.pdf).
+[Monograph].
+Moscow; Saint Petersburg: Federal Center of Theoretical and Applied Sociology of the Russian Academy of Sciences.
+DOI: 10.19181/monogr.978-5-89697-351-5.2021

 ## Working Papers